misraankit/whatsapp-demo/README.md

 7. Once your branch is deployed, click on the "View" button and verify you see the welcome message
 8. Click on “Open App” and copy the URL for your application.
 Save for use later.

-#### Configuring your Twilio account (Messaging Service recommended)

-1. Login to the Twilio console and navigate to the home screen and click on settings
-2. Copy your Account SID and your Auth Token and save it for later
-3. Then navigate to Programmable SMS and click on SMS
-4. If you don’t already have a Messaging Service setup, please review this [guide](https://www.twilio.com/docs/sms/services)
-5. Click on the Messaging Service you would like to use and copy the Service SID and save it for later

-While you can certainly tweak this example to send directly from a short code, you’ll have more flexibility when it comes to how you want to configure additional features around a messaging service; Copilot, advanced opt-out management, sticky sender, area code and country code geomatch.

 #### Configure your package in Marketing Cloud